way0utwest/OTCWorkshop/Readme.md

 *** Process for Setting up in Advance
 - Connect to the production SQL Server instance.
 - Run 00-1-Prod-Setup.sql
-- Run Data Generator and populate the tables with some data.
+- Run 00-2-Load_SimpleTalk_5_Prod.sqlgen with SQL Data Generator and populate the tables with some data.
 Project included, instance connection needs to change.
 Be sure to reset the connection string
+- Run 00-3-CleanData.sql
+- Run 00-4-Prompt_Setup.sql
+- Run 00-5-Provision_Setup.sql
 - Clone Github repo to your account if needed (https://github.com/way0utwest/ASimpleTalkDB)
 - PoSh Run CreateMaskedImage.ps1 - Change SQL Clone server credentials if needed.
 Set the correct server name, instance, and clone location